How to Identify Dry Rot: Signs and Treatment

 Dry rot is a form of timber decay that weakens structural timber.
 Like wet rot, it is a fungal decay that needs moisture to take root, but once established, a dry rot infestation doesn’t require damp timber to continue spreading.
 In fact, its tendrils, called hyphae, can grow several metres long below the wood surface, so its effects can stretch beyond the visible signs of dry rot.
 That’s why you hire professional surveyors to map the affected area’s extent and develop a dry rot treatment plan.

-What Are the Signs of Dry Rot?
+How to Identify the Signs of Dry Rot

 Evidence of dry rot includes dry, dark timber with tell-tale cuboidal cracking that makes the wood crumble easily.
 Surfaces covered in a grey or whitish mat of web-like hyphae—the tendrils of the dry rot fungus—also indicate dry rot.
 The presence of a large mushroom-like body or fungus is another reliable sign.